deepin-community/fastfetch/README.md

 ## Usage

 * Run it with default configuration: `fastfetch`
-* Run it with [all supported modules](https://github.com/fastfetch-cli/fastfetch/wiki/Support+Status#available-modules) and find what you interest: `fastfetch -c all.jsonc`
+* Run it with [all supported modules](https://github.com/fastfetch-cli/fastfetch/wiki/Support+Status#available-modules) and find what interests you: `fastfetch -c all.jsonc`
 * Find all data that fastfetch detects: `fastfetch -s <module> --format json`
 * Display help messages: `fastfetch --help`
 * Generate config file based on command line arguments: `fastfetch --arg1 --arg2 --gen-config`